isabella232/huxley/README.md

 You can set the `HUXLEY_WEBDRIVER_LOCAL` environment variable to tell Huxley which webdriver URL to use for `--record` mode.
 You can set the `HUXLEY_WEBDRIVER_REMOTE` environment variable to tell Huxley which webdriver URL to use for screenshots and playback.
 Usually you only need to use this when working in a team setting such that everyone's screenshots are taken on the same machine configuration (otherwise they'll change depending on who ran them last).

-## Can I test responsive design?

-Of course!
-Simply add a `screensize` setting to your `Huxleyfile`.
-The default is `screensize=1024x768`.

-## Philosophical FAQ

-### Why would you use this instead of unit testing?

-First of all, if you sufficiently componentize your UI, Huxley can be used as a unit testing tool.

-With that said, unit tests have two shortcomings today.

-* **They usually take a long time to write.** Instagram on the web had a single engineer and a designer working on a ton of things in parallel, and we didn't have time to write beautifully isolated tests with elegant dependency injection and comprehensive assertions.
-We just had to make sure that we didn't cause bugs when we were frantically shipping code.
-A lot of small web teams can probably identify with this.
-* **They do not test the look of the UI.** Huxley does pixel-by-pixel comparisons of the UI.
-Traditional UI test systems inspect the DOM but do not look at how it actually renders.
-We once had a bug where a CSS rule made the height of all image components 0px; without a pixel-by-pixel comparison it's unlikely we would have ever written an explicit test for this.

-### What's the best way to use Huxley?

-Use it however you want!
-But we generally shell out to it from within an existing test runner (i.e. Django or Rails).
-This lets us programmatically start a test server for Huxley to hit.

-If you're using Python, you can use Huxley directly in a test (see `huxley.integration.HuxleyTestCase`) or browse the source to see its core APIs.

-If you're on a team I recommend setting up webdriver on a shared server and changing the `HUXLEY_WEBDRIVER_REMOTE` environment variable such that everyone's screenshots are pixel perfect (see the technical FAQ above).

-### Why is it called Huxley?

-Lots of test frameworks and methodologies are very opinionated about how your code should be structured or how you should write tests.
-Some tools are so opinionated that they're almost religious about their view of testing!
-We wanted a tool that got out of our way and let us fight regressions as quickly and easily as possible without being opinionated about it.
-So we named it after the guy who coined the term "agnostic", [Thomas Henry Huxley](http://en.wikipedia.org/wiki/Thomas_Henry_Huxley).